-NHDSL is developing a reproducibility-first machine learning framework and software platform for genomic disease risk modeling.
+NHDSL’s proposed research program focuses on a reproducibility-first framework for evaluating GWAS-derived biomedical machine-learning research outputs.
 The project focuses on transforming GWAS-based machine learning from isolated performance reporting into structured reliability assessment using two complementary scores: the Biological Reliability Score (BRS) and the Computational Reliability Score (CRS).

 Instead of relying on a single accuracy value or a single experimental run, the framework evaluates model discrimination, probability calibration, multi-run robustness, external dataset generalization, and feature stability together.
-The platform implements this methodology through modular pipelines, reproducible run artifacts, custom model integration, parallel repeated runs, and publication-ready scientific reports.
+The platform is being prepared as a research workbench intended to support modular GWAS reliability workflows, reproducible artifacts, repeated-run evaluation, and structured scientific reports.

 Core reliability dimensions: